DvirMon/ng-workspace/projects/ngx-reactive-errors/README.md

 # ngx-reactive-errors

 ## Description
 `ngx-reactive-errors` is an Angular library designed to simplify form validation error handling in a reactive way.
-Compatible with Angular 19 and above, it provides error messages as `Observable` or Angular's `Signal`, making it easier to monitor and display validation errors in your forms.
+It provides error messages as `Observable` or Angular's `Signal`, making it easier to monitor and display validation errors in your forms.
 The library is highly customizable, allowing you to override default error messages and the message management service.

 ## Table of Contents
 - [Features](#features)